 Some states require certification for specific positions.
 Continental Properties will provide necessary training and education to obtain the skills and certifications you may need.
 No degree is required.
 However, experience or knowledge about business practices and customer-centric industries is helpful.

-Many Continental Properties team members started out as Springs Luxury Apartment residents.
+Many Continental Properties team members started out as Springs Apartment residents.
 Having lived in the multifamily community gave them unique perspectives and insights into what’s required to serve the needs of residents.
 Meet Brad and Jennifer:

 “I’m never bored.”

 A one-time Springs resident in Charleston, South Carolina, Brad formed a connection with the on-site maintenance supervisor and asked about job opportunities.
 Brad always enjoyed working with his hands but didn’t have experience in the multifamily industry.
 Because of his natural abilities and eagerness to learn, he was hired as a maintenance technician.

 The maintenance supervisor mentored him and Continental Properties paid for further training in targeted fields, such as appliance repair, heating and cooling, and other related courses.
 Brad always dreamed of living in Colorado, so when a new property was being built, he pursued the opportunity.
 Today, he is a maintenance supervisor in Johnstown, Colorado and enjoys the abundant outdoor life during his free time.